Two doctors talk with a pediatric patient as she sits on an exam table

 Genetic Testing

-Blood and/or saliva samples are gathered so we can examine your child’s DNA.
+We examine blood and/or saliva samples to learn more about your child’s DNA.
 These tests can determine whether your child carries a gene or a genetic mutation that could increase the risk for an inherited heart condition.
 We personalize testing for each child we see.

 Advanced Heart Disease Detection